nearform/reviewbot/README.md

 ### gcloud

-To emulate the Pub/Sub behaviour locally, we can run the service locally.
+To emulate the Pub/Sub behaviour from `gcloud`, we can run some of the services locally.

-Before running, ensure that you have followed the steps here to install the JDK & `gcloud` CLI tool.
+Before running, ensure that you have followed the [steps here](https://cloud.google.com/pubsub/docs/emulator#before-you-begin) to install the JDK & `gcloud` CLI tool.

 - Open a terminal and start the emulator.
   - `gcloud beta emulators pubsub start --project=reviewbot --host-port=0.0.0.0:8829`
 - Run the dev scripts
-  - `npm run dev` (start the reviewbot webhook handler)
   - `npm run dev:pubsub` (start the pub/sub message service)

+To test that everything is setup correctly.
+Try tagging the bot in a comment on a repo where you have it installed
+  - `/reviewbot review`